JeremyLikness/AngularHealthApp/ReadMe.md

 a named reference to a component, it's just the way the component is provided that differs.
 It is perfectly valid to collapse the definitions into a single file since they are really just proxies to the pure JavaScript definitions.

-To wire up the UI, two things are needed for the unit of measure.
+11 - To wire up the UI, two things are needed for the unit of measure.
 First, a controller to act as "glue" between the service and the UI, and second, a filter to make a "readable" version of the current unit of measure.
 The specifications for these have been added, but are failing because the components themselves aren't written yet.

+The controller simply takes in a dependency on the unit of measure service and saves it to expose for data-binding.
+Using this approach ensures any components in the system are working with the same "copy" of the unit of measure state.
+The UI is wired to use the controller and the filter to expose a button.
+The button displays the current state of the unit of measure, and toggles between states when clicked using the exposed toggle method on the unit of measure component.